-Many of these towns offer a closer commute than their Illinois counterparts, plus the top-rated schools, parks, and restaurants family crave
+Many out-of-state towns offer a closer commute than their Illinois counterparts, plus all the amenities you crave

 Top-rated schools, proximity to the Chicago Loop, and a homegrown arts scene make Munster a popular South Shore town among city commuters.
 The Center for Visual and Performing Arts is a major regional cultural hub and features two galleries, Broadway-caliber performances, and a decadent Sunday brunch.

 Munster is also home to tons of waterfront parks, golf courses, a vibrant downtown lined with locally-owned shops, restaurants, and the world-renowned Three Floyds brewery.
 Plus, all five of the town’s public schools are Indiana Blue Ribbon Schools.

 Despite a relatively quick drive — Munster is just 30 miles from downtown — most residents commute from Hammond station via the South Shore commuter rail line.
 Expect to reach the city in about 35 minutes.

 Expect tons of space and oversized backyards in Schererville, a small Indiana town located about two miles east of the Illinois border and 11 miles south of Lake Michigan.